 - Can I apply for the Palmetto Fellows Scholarship if I have the LIFE Scholarship?

 No. The Palmetto Fellows scholarship has a different set of criteria for initial eligibility and must be applied for through the high school guidance counselor.

 - What happens if I don't enroll in college right after high school, can I still get the LIFE Scholarship once I start college?

 Yes, as long as the high school criteria was met at the time of graduation and the student has not attended college part time before starting full-time college enrollment.

-Some (not all) Study Abroad programs do allow a student to use their LIFE Scholarship funds for the semester abroad.
-Students should meet with the Financial Aid Study Abroad Coordinator to determine if their scholarship can be used for the Study Abroad term.
-Please click here to request an appointment online.
+Some (not all) study abroad programs do allow a student to use his/her LIFE Scholarship funds for the semester abroad.
+Students should meet with the financial aid study abroad coordinator to determine if his/her scholarship can be used for the study abroad term.
+Request an appointment online.

 Some students might have enough cumulative earned credit hours to award the LIFE Scholarship before their Study Abroad transcript arrives and is posted.
 Students who don't have enough earned credit hours won't have the LIFE Scholarship until the transcript arrives, is evaluated and the transfer credits are posted through the Office of Student Records.
 Once eligibility is confirmed, the LIFE Scholarship can be awarded after the school term has started.

 - What happens to my LIFE Scholarship when I do a co-op?